 What is the RACI matrix and how does it help teams?

-How do you create a RACI chart for your team?
+How do you create a RACI chart?

 What are best practices for using the RACI framework?